Home

 Mellotron used:

 Rick Eldridge's debut album, 1975's Peace, would be a typical (albeit a particularly unpleasant) pop/rock effort of the era were it not for his religious inclinations, which turn a tedious effort into an offensive piece of propaganda.
-Musically, this is bad; think: the worst end of Eric Carmen, say, but Eldridge's patronising, Does this have any, I mean any redeeming (pun intended) features?
+Musically, this is bad; think: the worst end of Eric Carmen, but Eldridge's patronising approach really turns the stomach.
+Does this have any, I mean any redeeming (pun intended) features?
 Possibly the groovy squelchy synth/guitar duel in the otherwise horrible Peace Won't Come, a sentence that almost defines the old saw 'clutching at straws'.

 Joe Rotina plays Mellotron on several tracks, with cello and string lines on Eternity To Live Or Die, full-on strings on Reach For The Light, a high string part and flute solo on Brother, Watch The Light, strings on the Six Sixty Six/I Wish We'd All Been Ready medley and string and flute parts on closer Nearer To Thee, although the orchestral accompaniment on Thank You, Jesus, You're My Friend sounds more like the credited string section.
 In recent years, Eldridge appears to've moved into Christian film production/direction, which almost certainly fills us all with hope.
 Not.
 This is properly dreadful, the sort of album that, hopefully, turned far more people off the Christian 'message' than drew them in.
 Is this worth it for its Mellotron use?
 Don't be so fucking stupid.